-(Energy) Windsmith, Certificate Location: Online
+(Energy) Windsmith, Certificate

 The Windsmith Certificate is designed as an introductory to the Wind Energy Industry.
 Individuals wanting to increase their working knowledge of this field are best suited for this course.
 However, students may be able to secure employment as a Technician by completing the Windsmith Certificate.
 This certificate will introduce students to how the wind works, its reliability, and the related economic, environmental, and political issues.
 Students will also be introduced to the basic operating principles of wind energy systems and status of the industries past and future.
 OSHA safety regulations and standards that pertain to the construction and maintenance of wind turbines and the energy industry will also be covered.
 In addition, concepts of AC and DC circuits, as well as basic hydraulic applications are incorporated into the Windsmith certificate.

-ELCO 1110 1120 AC/DC I and AC/DC II 3 3

-ELWT 1100 Wind Energy Fundamentals 3

-ELWT 1160 Wind Energy OSHA Standards 1
+DSL ELCO ELCO ELEC 1130 1110 1120 2200 Hydraulics Theory and Application AC/DC I AC/DC II Low Voltage 3 3 3 2 ELWT ELWT 1101 1170 Introduction to Wind Energy Wind Energy OSHA Standards & Climb Lab 2 3 Total Credits 16

-ELWT 1170 Environmental Health & Safety

-Wind Energy & Climb Lab 2

-FLPW 1103 Basic Hydraulics (Lecture) 3

-RNEW 1105 Intro to OSHA 1

-Total Credits 16